International Space Station: Cancelled components

-Several modules developed or planned for the station were cancelled over the course of the ISS programme.
+Several modules developed or planned for the station were cancelled over the course of the ISS program.
 Reasons include budgetary constraints, the modules becoming unnecessary, and station redesigns after the 2003 Columbia disaster.
 The US Centrifuge Accommodations Module would have hosted science experiments in varying levels of artificial gravity.
 The US Habitation Module would have served as the station's living quarters.
 Instead, the living quarters are now spread throughout the station.
 The US Interim Control Module and ISS Propulsion Module would have replaced the functions of Zvezda in case of a launch failure.
 Two Russian Research Modules were planned for scientific research.
 They would have docked to a Russian Universal Docking Module.
 The Russian Science Power Platform would have supplied power to the Russian Orbital Segment independent of the ITS solar arrays.

 Science Power Modules 1 and 2 (Repurposed Components)

 Science Power Module 1 (SPM-1, also known as NEM-1) and Science Power Module 2 (SPM-2, also known as NEM-2) are modules that were originally planned to arrive at the ISS no earlier than 2024, and dock to the Prichal module, which is docked to the Nauka module.
-In April 2021, Roscosmos announced that NEM-1 would be repurposed to function as the core module of the proposed Russian Orbital Service Station (ROSS), launching no earlier than 2027 and docking to the free-flying Nauka module.
+In April 2021, Roscosmos announced that NEM-1 would be repurposed to function as a core module of the proposed Russian Orbital Service Station (ROS), launching no earlier than 2027 and docking to the free-flying Nauka module.
 NEM-2 may be converted into another core "base" module, which would be launched in 2028.
+As of December 2025, NEM-1—now referred to simply as NEM—is expected to be launched to the ISS in 2029, where it will dock with the Universal Node module replacing Prichal prior to the separation of the ROS modules around 2030.

-Xbase
+XBASE

-Designed by Bigelow Aerospace.
-In August 2016, Bigelow negotiated an agreement with NASA to develop a full-size ground prototype Deep Space Habitation based on the B330 under the second phase of Next Space Technologies for Exploration Partnerships.
+In August 2016, Bigelow Aerospace negotiated an agreement with NASA to develop a full-size ground prototype Deep Space Habitation based on the B330 under the second phase of Next Space Technologies for Exploration Partnerships.
 The module was called the Expandable Bigelow Advanced Station Enhancement (XBASE), as Bigelow hoped to test the module by attaching it to the International Space Station.
 However, in March 2020, Bigelow laid off all 88 of its employees, and as of February 2024 the company remains dormant and is considered defunct, making it appear unlikely that the XBASE module will ever be launched.